shalini22goutam/atliq-commerce-data-pipeline/streaming_pipeline_kafka/write_up.md

-# A Half-Page Write-Up: How the Speed Lane Relates to Phase 1's Batch Lane — When Does a Business Need Each?
+# Write-Up: How the Speed Lane Relates to Phase 1's Batch Lane — When Does a Business Need Each?

 ### 1. HOW the speed lane relates to Phase 1's batch lane — when does a business need each?